Multiplier bootstrap of tail copulas with applications: Introduction

-The second objective of the paper at hand is devoted to the approximation of the distribution of estimators for the tail copulas by new bootstrap methods.
-In contrast to the problem of estimation of the stable dependence function and tail copulas, this problem has found much less attention in the literature.
-Recently, \cite{pengqi2008} considered the tail empirical distribution function and showed the consistency of the bootstrap based on resampling (again under the assumption of continuous partial derivatives).
-These results were used to construct confidence bands for the tail dependence function.
-While these authors considered the naive bootstrap, the present paper is devoted to multiplier bootstrap procedures for tail copula estimation.
-On the one hand, our research is motivated by the observation that the parametric bootstrap, which is commonly applied in goodness-of-fit testing problems [see \cite{dehnevpen2008}], has very high computational costs, because it heavily relies on random number generation and estimation [see also \cite{kojayan2010} and \cite{kojyanhol2010} for a more detailed discussion of the computational efficiency of the multiplier bootstrap].
-On the other hand, it was pointed out by \cite{buecher2011} and \cite{buecdett2010} in the context of nonparametric copula estimation that some multiplier bootstrap procedures lead to more reliable approximations than the bootstrap based on resampling.
+The second objective of the present paper is to approximate the distribution of estimators for the tail copulas by new bootstrap methods.
+In contrast to the problem of estimation of the stable dependence function and tail copulas, this problem has received much less attention in the literature.
+Recently, Peng and Qi \cite{pengqi2008} considered the tail empirical distribution function and showed the consistency of the bootstrap based on resampling (again under the assumption of continuous partial derivatives).
+They used their results to construct confidence bands for the tail dependence function.
+Although the authors considered the naive bootstrap, the present paper is devoted to multiplier bootstrap procedures for tail copula estimation.
+On the one hand, our research is motivated by the observation that the parametric bootstrap, which is commonly applied in goodness-of-fit testing problems (see de~Haan \textit{et~al.} \cite{dehnevpen2008}), has very high computational costs because it relies heavily on random number generation and estimation.
+(See Kojadinovic and Yan \cite{kojayan2010} and Kojadinovic \textit{et~al.} \cite{kojyanhol2010} for a more detailed discussion of the computational efficiency of the multiplier bootstrap.)
+On the other hand, as pointed out by B{\"{u}}cher \cite{buecher2011} and B{\"{u}}cher and Dette \cite{buecdett2010} in the context of nonparametric copula estimation, some multiplier bootstrap procedures lead to more reliable approximations compared with those from the bootstrap based on resampling.